fullstack-hy2020/fullstack-hy2020.github.io/src/content/5/en/part5c.md

 There are many different ways of testing React applications.
 Let's take a look at them next.

 Tests will be implemented with the same [Jest](http://jestjs.io/) testing library developed by Facebook that was used in the previous part.
-Jest is actually configured by default to applications created with create-react-app.
+Jest is configured by default to applications created with create-react-app.

 In addition to Jest, we also need another testing library that will help us render components for testing purposes.
 The current best option for this is [react-testing-library](https://github.com/testing-library/react-testing-library) which has seen rapid growth in popularity in recent times.